Scalar neutrino dark matter in BLMSSM: introduction

 \section{introduction}

 Since it was first proposed in the 1920s, the existence of dark matter has been confirmed by many observations and experiments.
-In particular, the explanations of galaxy rotation curves \cite{dm1,dm2}, gravitational lensing and cosmic microwave background radiation have made dark matter widely accepted by the mainstream of theoretical physics.
-As a result, physicists are increasingly turning their attention to dark matter.
+In particular, the explanations of galaxy rotation curves\cite{dm1,dm2}, gravitational lensing and cosmic microwave background radiation have made dark matter widely accepted by many physicists.
+People turn more attention to dark matter research.